Child Care Assistance Program (CCAP)

 How To Apply:

 To apply the parent and child care provider must submit a completed application to West Central Child Care Connection.
 Parents who live in Adams, Brown, Calhoun, Cass, Greene , Hancock, Jersey, Pike, or Schuyler County can send completed applications to the address listed below.
-Applications may be downloaded or submitted online using one of the following links.
-(These links work with most search engines, but do not work with Google Chrome.)
+Applications may be downloaded using the following link.
+(This link works with most search engines, but does not work with Google Chrome.)

 Apply using a paper Child Care Application